-John Coates AC was inducted into the Sport Australia Hall of Fame on Wednesday, December 8, 1993 for his contribution to sport administration in particular the Olympic Movement.
+John Coates AC was inducted into the Sport Australia Hall of Fame in 1993 for his contribution to sport administration in particular the Olympic Movement.

 John Coates had a significant impact on the Olympics Movement and its wider reach within the Australian sport landscape.
 He would become the President of the Australian Rowing Council in the early 1980’s and at the same time become a member of the Australian Olympic Committee.

 Coates became vice President of the AOC by 1985 before becoming President in 1990, a position he had held for a significant amount of time.
 During his time with the AOC Coates would be the Chef de Mission of the Australian Olympic Team six times between 1988 through to 2008 and holding senior positions prior to 1988 on teams.

 Coates joined the International Olympic Committee as a member in 2001 before joining the Executive Board in 2009 and being appointed Vice President in 2013 and again in 2020.
 Coates held many roles during his tenure at the IOC including Olympic Games Coordination Commissions, Media Rights Commissions and various Legal Commissions.

 Outside of the Olympics Coates served on the Board of the Australian Institute of Sport and the Australian Sports Commission, a council member of the International Rowing Federation and Chairman of William Inglis & Son Ltd.

 After ten years being involved with rowing on the water as a coxswain and then coach, Coates began an administrative journey in 1971 that saw him rise in the ranks of the International Olympic Committee.
 Coates would join the Australian Rowing Council as a Director in 1971 and eventually became the President in 1983 until 1985.
 In 1992 he would become a council member of FISA, now known as World Rowing Federation, and would sit on the council until 2014.